NorthMcCormick/Polyonic/README.md

 # Todo/Wishlist/Roadmap

-- Create a standardized CLI format for commands
-- Clean up some other Electron Boilerplate code that we don't need
 - Beef up the build process to configure the binaries for each platform with a universal set of settings
 - More testing on other platforms.
 This is actively developed on MacOS
 - Find ways to make the binaries smaller